Everything you need to know about eproofs.

-Whether you submit new title setup files or file revisions, you will always receive an electronic proof of your print book to review and approve.
+Whether you upload new files or revised files, you will always receive an electronic proof of your print book to review and approve.
 Your eProof is made available within 3-5 business days after your files are submitted.

-Your eProof is an electronic representation of the way your book will print.
-In reviewing the e-proof, you should look for issues related to the look of your book including:
+The eProof is an electronic representation of the way your book will look when printed.
+When reviewing the e-proof, look for issues related to the look of your book including:

 - text or images cut off of page or running into the gutter

 - images that have moved or are blurry

 The onscreen colors of the eproof will not precisely match the printed version of your book.
 We recommend that you order at least one physical copy of the book before placing a large order.

 ***eProofs are available for print books only.
 Due to the nature of ePub files, we do not provide eProofs for eBooks.

 A yellow Titles Pending Approval button will be featured on your Dashboard when an eProof is available to review.